Short web address: helsinki.fi/en/digitala/privacy

 5. Personal data included in the research data

-A) The data being collected from upper secondary schools in the second phase of the project (2019-2023):
+A) Data being collected from upper secondary schools in the second phase of the project (2019-2023):

 - Students’ names, dates of birth, schools, contact information, consent

-- Students’ recordings (speech, possibly including video that shows their faces)
+- Students’ recordings (speech, possibly including videos that show their faces)